Distance: 193.3 miles Elevation: 7668 ft

 Air display crash

 When I was having my coffee and cake at Southwick, I saw a man looking inland and a small boy saying “there’s lots of smoke, maybe a plane has crashed”.
 The direction in which they were looking was out of my field of view so I didn’t bother looking and I just forgot about the whole thing.
 Later, the next day, I heard that a Hawker Hunter taking part in the Shoreham Air Display failed to pull out of a loop and crashed onto a road, killing 11 people.
 It was just over a mile from where I had been sitting.
-Bad news!
+Terrible news!